[This article is part of the Learner's Maya Glyph Guide.]

 *tu.<*mu:{y}OHL>.*K’INICH *tu.<mu:{y}OHL>.K’INICH tu.<*mu:{y}OHL:K’INICH>

-o “Kan” 1 would become Tum Yohl K’inich I.
+o “Kan” I would become Tum Yohl K’inich I.

 o Ruler 8 would become Tum Yohl K’inich II.

-o “Kan” 2 would become Tum Yohl K’inich III.
+o “Kan” II would become Tum Yohl K’inich III.

-o “Kan” 3 would become Tum Yohl K’inich IV.
+o “Kan” III would become Tum Yohl K’inich IV.

 But M&G have kept Ruler 8 different from the other three (and kept their names as just “Kan”), precisely because we cannot be sure that there is a valid substitution.

-· For the reasons given above, it is very uncertain if “TKWF” should be read as the logogram TUM.
+· For the reasons given above, it was for a long time unclear if “TKWF” should be read as the logogram TUM.
+This question seems to have now been resolved in the affirmative.
 See “TKWF” for more information.
+Future versions of the CMGG will have “TKWF” glossed just as TUM, with the syllabogram-only spelling of tu-mu directly after it.